-Federal and state law require that a free and appropriate public education (FAPE) in the least restrictive environment be offered to qualified pupils with disabilities ages 3 through 21 years, including pupils that are migrant or homeless or wards of the state and children with disabilities attending private schools.
+Federal and state law require that a free and appropriate public education (FAPE) in the least restrictive environment be offered to qualified pupils with disabilities ages 3 through 21 years.
 Any parent suspecting a child has exceptional needs due to a disability may request an assessment for eligibility for special education services through the school principal.
-The District's child find policy and procedures are available at www.eusd.net or <a href=
+The District's child find policy and procedures are available at www.nccse.org.

-SPECIAL EDUCATION: COMPLAINTS- EC 56500.2: 5 C.C.R.
-3080
+SPECIAL EDUCATION: COMPLAINTS- EC 56500.2

 Parents or guardians have a right to file a written complaint with the school if they believe the school is in violation of federal or state law governing the identification or placement of special education students, or similar issues.
 State regulations require the party filing the complaint to forward a copy of the complaint to the District at the same time the party files the complaint with the California Department of Education.
-Procedures are available from your student's school principal.
+Procedures are available from your building principal.